-Insolvency proceedings against Anglo Austrian AAB AG (AAB) were opened on 2 March 2020 following AAB's petition.
-The liabilities amount to approximately €500 million.
-AAB, formerly named Meinl Bank AG, was founded by the Meinl family in 1923.22
+Insolvency proceedings against Anglo Austrian AAB AG (AAB) were opened on the 2 March 2020 following AAB's petition.
+AAB, formerly named Meinl Bank AG, was founded by the Meinl family in 1923.35

 AAB hit the headlines due to allegations of various difficulties with regulatory authorities, eventually leading to the withdrawal of the banking licence.
-Due to the withdrawal of the banking licence, a dispute arose whether the AAB, who filed for insolvency in the first place, was actually competent to do so.
-Due to the special regulations applicable in relation to banks, the authority to file for the opening of insolvency proceedings generally lies with the FMA (see above).
-The FMA repeatedly argued that AAB was no longer a bank since the withdrawal of its licence and would, therefore, not be subject to the special insolvency regime applicable to banks.
+Owing to the withdrawal of the banking licence, a dispute arose whether the AAB, which filed for insolvency in the first place, was competent to do so.
+Owing to the special regulations applicable in relation to banks, the authority to file for the opening of insolvency proceedings generally lies with the FMA (see above).
+The FMA repeatedly argued that AAB was no longer a bank following the withdrawal of its licence and would therefore not be subject to the special insolvency regime applicable to banks.

 In this regard, the Austrian Supreme Court overruled lower-instance decisions and held that the monopoly on filing bankruptcy petitions for banks lies with the FMA - even after the banking licence had been revoked.
-Following this decision and a petition to open insolvency proceedings filed by the FMA, the Vienna Commercial Court decided that the effects triggered by the decision to open insolvency proceedings dated 2 March 2020 will remain in place.23 In February 2021, it was decided to finally close the operation of AAB.24 iii Kremsmüller Gruppe
+Following this decision and a petition to open insolvency proceedings filed by the FMA, the Vienna Commercial Court decided that the effects triggered by the decision to open insolvency proceedings dated 2 March 2020 will remain in place.36 In February 2021, it was decided to finally close the operation of AAB.37